inner-banner

 Q: When should I consult a bank or mortgage lender?

-A: It is advisable to be pre-qualified for a mortgage by a bank or mortgage lender prior to looking at Real Property.
+A: It is advisable to be pre-qualified for a mortgage by a bank or mortgage lender prior to looking at houses.
+Your agent can provide referrals for reputable loan officers and mortgage brokers.

 Q: How do I determine the best listing price for my home?

-A: Consult with a Real Estate professional and seek a market analysis from 2-3 professionals that specialize in your area.
+A: Consult with a Real Estate professional and seek a Comparative Market Analysis (CMA) from professionals that specialize in your area.
+Online websites that use an algorithm and public data do not accurately represent the fair market value of your property.

-Q: Should I make a purchase offer subject to a satisfactory home inspection?
+Q: Should I make my purchase offer subject to a satisfactory home inspection?

 Oops!
 We could not locate your form.